Dragon Quest VII: Reception

 Other critics were not as pleased with Dragon Warrior VII.
 GameShark.com described the first two hours of the game as "some of the most boring hours you will ever play in a video game."
 XenGamers.com also pointed out that in order to play the game, the player needs "the patience of a rock".
 Game Informer even went as far as to say that "four million Japanese can be wrong", referring to the game's immense popularity in Japan.
 Because of the game's delay in being developed, its release was after the PlayStation 2's release, which created some negative feedback, particularly about the game's graphics.
 IGN commented on this, calling the game "a game that makes only a bare minimum of concessions to advancing technology, but more than makes up for this with its deep gameplay, massive quest, and sheer variety."
 GameSpot called the graphics "not good" and warned readers that if the "most rewarding things" they "got out of Final Fantasy VII were the full-motion video interludes, you definitely won't be wowed by anything you see in Dragon Warrior VII."

 Eric Bratcher reviewed the PlayStation version of the game for Next Generation, rating it four stars out of five, and stated that "The harder-core you are, the more you'll love this definitely old-school RPG, but graphics hounds and those with short attention spans can sit this one out."

 Sales of the Nintendo 3DS remake exceeded 800,000 copies the first week in Japan.
-As of March 17, 2013, the remake has sold 1,174,077 copies.
+As of March 17, 2013, the remake sold 1,174,077 copies.
 Famitsu rated the remake a 35/40, praising the new orchestrated score as well as the improved graphics, intro and first dungeon.